hulyak/jammming-spotify/README.md

 6. Change the Name of a Playlist

 - Implement code that allows a user to change the name of their playlist, and save the updated value to the App component’s state.

+7. Create a Method that Saves the Playlist to a User's Spotify  Account

+- Create a method that will save a user’s playlist to their Spotify account and resets the state of the playlist name and tracks array.

+- To accomplish the goal of this assessment, you will need to access a track property named [uri](https://developer.spotify.com/documentation/web-api/).
+Spotify uses this field to reference tracks in the Spotify library.
+You will create an array containing the uri of each track in the playlistTracks property.

+- In a later section, you will pass the playlist name and the array of uris to a Spotify-linked method that writes the tracks in playlistTracks to a user’s account.